markhuang1212/4621-proj/README.md

 # HTTP Server

-> This project starts as a course assignment, but I aims to achieve more during the process.
+> This project starts as a course assignment, but I also aimed to achieve and learn more during the process.

 The source code is at `src/main.c`.